andrescera/squid-games-page/DEPLOYMENT_GUIDE.md

 ## 🎮 You're Live!

-Once deployed, your Squid Games Minecraft website will be:
+Once deployed, your Squid Games Colombia Minecraft website will be:
 - ✅ Globally distributed on Vercel's CDN
 - ✅ Automatically HTTPS enabled
 - ✅ Optimized for performance